Lesterpaintstheworld/AutonomousAIs/missions/develop_guidelines_for_ai_emotion_portrayal/output.md

 5. **Feedback Integration**
    - Continuously gather and incorporate community feedback to enhance the authenticity of emotional portrayals.
-   - Adapt guidelines based on evolving understandings of AI and emotional expression, including introducing interactive feedback mechanisms for ongoing community engagement.
+   - Adapt guidelines based on evolving understandings of AI and emotional expression.

 6. **Customization Options**
    - Users expressed interest in having the ability to customize the emotional depth and tone in AI-generated music to better align with their personal preferences.